prefix-dev/rattler-build/docs/package_spec.md

 `platform: string`

 : Optional.
-The OS that the package is built for.
-EXAMPLE: `osx`.
+The OS that the package is built for, e.g. `osx`.
 This key is generally not used (duplicate information from `sudir`).

 ### `info/paths.json`